nagasudhirpulla/taming_python/blog/skills/dataframe_append_rows.md

-## Skill - Join two DataFrames on a column
+## Skill - Append rows or DataFrames to a pandas DataFrame
 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 #### Skills Required